 Begin with a weed free, well watered garden bed.
 After planting, apply a generous 4-6-inch layer of organic mulch of your choice.
 If you are using soaker hoses, lay the hoses down first and add the mulch on top.
 Keep the mulch a few inches from the plants, so they are not smothered.
 Water well to settle the mulch and help prevent it from blowing away.
 Routinely pull out any weeds that do sprout up to stop them from going to seed.
 Add additional mulch during the growing season as needed.

+Allow the soil to freeze.
 At the end of the growing season, rake aside the mulch, clean up the garden, add a layer of finished compost, and lightly cover the beds with the old mulch.
 The reason to cover the beds lightly is to help suppress weeds and protect the soil without insulating the beds.
 You want the soil to freeze over the winter and warm up in spring.
 Many fungal diseases and pests are eliminated by the freezing temperatures of winter.
 Layering the beds with too much mulch could prevent the soil from freezing and provide a nice, cozy environment for pests to overwinter.

+Mulch when perennials are dormant.
 Mulch garlic and perennial herbs with a generous layer after the ground freezes and the plants are dormant.
 Adding a heavy layer of mulch before the ground is frozen can insulate the ground and delay the plants from going dormant naturally.
 This can cause damage to the roots once the severe winter arrives.
 Mulching after the ground freezes will help moderate temperature fluctuations and prevent the ground from freezing and thawing, which could cause the plants roots to be heaved out of the ground.
 In spring, remove some of the mulch once the ground thaws to allow the ground to warm.

+Rake the mulch aside in spring to allow the beds to warm.
 When spring rolls around, the beds are ready for planting.
 Simply rake the mulch aside, pull any weeds that popped up, and sow seeds or transplant seedlings into the soil.
 Once the plants become established, add additional mulch to the garden beds keeping it a few inches away from the stem.

 Mulching my garden helped reduce weeds and improved the soil over the years.
 Using mulch didn’t eliminate weeds completely, but it did reduce the number that popped in the garden.
 The ones that did grow were much easier to manage.
 Each year the amount of weeds in the garden decreased as I continued to mulch.
 As the mulch broke down, it added some much-needed organic matter to my sandy soil.
 Now I hand weed a bed at a time rather than hoeing the weeds every weekend.